caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 - go to "KEYS" > "ADD KEY" > "Create New Key" > select "JSON" and hit create
 - this key will be downloaded to your pc

-Now you can use the chat gpt generated code below, and just change these important information:
+Now you can use the chat gpt generated code below, but make sure to change these important informations:

 - the python variables to connect to your database
 - the user in your SQL query